rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 Because we’ve specified that `OutlinePrint` requires the `Display` trait, we can use the `to_string` function that is automatically implemented for any type that implements `Display`.
-If we tried to use `to_string` without adding `:
-Display` after the trait name, we’d get an error saying that no method named `to_string` was found for the type `&Self` in the current scope.
+If we tried to use `to_string` without adding a colon and specifying the `Display` trait after the trait name, we’d get an error saying that no method named `to_string` was found for the type `&Self` in the current scope.

 Let’s see what happens when we try to implement `OutlinePrint` on a type that doesn’t implement `Display`, such as the `Point` struct: